 Each time you sneak up on someone, you have the option for a lethal and non-lethal takedown.
 Even though you are asked politely to complete the mission quietly, there is almost no difference.
 The only difference is a money bonus or a dialogue change.
 Cyberpunk 2077 doesn’t force you to complete quests silently, but there must be repercussions for failing.

-Like Grand Theft Auto, Cyberpunk 2077 has a wanted system, but it can’t pass as a system because it doesn’t work.
+Like Grand Theft Auto, Cyberpunk 2077 has a wanted system that can’t pass as a system because it doesn’t work.
 If you perform a crime, the cops will be alerted and spawn right behind you.
-You could be in the middle of the desert, not a soul insight, and the cops somehow manage to be there.
+You could be in the middle of the desert, not a soul in sight, and the cops somehow manage to be there.

 “Different types of weaponry add an exciting element to the gameplay.”